redox-os/tfs/README.rst

 Specification
 -------------

 The full specification can be found in `specification.tex`.
-To render it, install `pdflatex`, and run
+To render it, install `texlive` or another distribution with XeTeX, and run

 .. code:: bash

-    pdflatex --shell-escape specification.tex
+    xelatex --shell-escape specification.tex

 Then open the file named `specification.pdf`.